afterxleep/Bouncer/README.md

 * Filter SMS messages using a simple list of words
 * Catalog filtered messages in iOS 16+ categories (Junk, Transaction, Promotion) and its subcategories
 * Unlimited number of filter rules
-* Localized in English, Spanish and Arabic
+* Localized in English, Spanish, French, German and more!
-* Supports both word lists and regular expressions
+* Supports both word lists and regular (PCRE) expressions
-* Import and Export rules
+* Import and Export your filter rules

 ## Latest Release